ashish1133/Money-Plant-Casino/README.md

 4. Click "Stand" when you're satisfied
 5. Beat the dealer without going over 21!

+### Deposits & Withdrawals
+1. Click Deposit or Withdraw in the top bar.
+2. Enter an amount (minimum $10).
+3. Submit to adjust your balance.
+4. Recent transactions are logged (latest 15).
+5. Large deposits ($1000+) trigger a celebration effect.

+Constraints:
+- Withdrawals cannot exceed current balance.
+- All amounts are integers; balance resets on page refresh.

 ## 💡 Tips

 - Start with smaller bets to learn the games